 If you or anyone you know is considering suicide get help.
 If you don't have anyone to talk to you can call the National Suicide Prevention Lifeline at 800-273-8255.
-It offers 24/7 support.
+They offer 24/7 support.

 "The most beautiful people we have known are those who have known defeat, known suffering, known struggle, known loss, and have found their way out of the depths.
 These persons have an appreciation, a sensitivity, and an understanding of life that fills them with compassion, gentleness, and a deep loving concern.
 Beautiful people do not just happen."
 Elisabeth Kübler-Ross